Murali-group/Beeline/docs/source/reproducing-results.rst

 Synthetic and Curated Datasets (Figures 2 and 4)
 -------------------------------------------------

-Figures 2 and 4 evaluate algorithm performance on BoolODE-simulated (Synthetic) and curated biological (Curated) datasets.
+Figures 2 and 4 evaluate algorithm performance on BoolODE-simulated Synthetic and BoolODE-simulated Curated datasets.

 Each of the four Curated datasets (GSD, HSC, mCAD, VSC) is split into three top-level directories by dropout level: full cell count (e.g. ``GSD``), 50%